click on subject to jump to that section

 SECURITY: Whether you have rabbits for serious breeding, show, fur, homesteading, micro-farming or pets, your obligation is to keep them safe.
 Safety includes peace and quiet as rabbits stress easily.
 Keep them protected from dogs, cats, humans, loud noises including lawn mowers, rain, heat, extreme cold, wild predators, disease, insects and parasites.

 SANITATION and HOUSING: These are absolutely key.
 About 50 years ago, wire cages were accepted as being the superior housing for rabbits.
 Since then, rabbit illnesses have plummeted.
+At SpringHill we have a lot of indoor cages and we have hanging cages in the barn.
 We hang our cages with small chain or with ½ inch “black pipe” that runs through the top sides of the cage, left to right, supported on the ends.
 Our pampered bunnies are kept out of the sun, but you might hang a cage for anything sturdy, even an old swing set.
-Be sure to have a good roof and keep the rain out.
+Be sure to have a good roof and keep the wind and rain out.
 A tarp on top will do.
 It’s far better not to have wood as part of the cage, except maybe as an outside frame to hang the cage from and you can paint that wood with a high gloss exterior paint that washes off easily (but don’t paint the metal cages).

 Do not paint wood if inside the cage where the rabbit can chew on it and don’t use chemically treated wood inside the cage.
 Realize that unpainted wood is a fibrous plant material that gradually fills up with bacteria and soaks up urine and feces.
 Fleas can jump 13” high, so make sure the bottom of the cage is above that.
 Make sure your rabbit stays dry and the surrounding ground is not a wet area where bacteria can breed.
 Provided you have an all-wire cage with a wire floor that is the typical 1"x1" or 1”x2” wire squares, then that is plenty of support for your bunny.
 Use either a 24”x24” or 30”x30” cage, or similar space if rectangular.
 For a wire bottom cage, don’t use any sort of bedding either except some straw for newborns or in extreme cold.
 The thick fur coats are comfy enough.
 Keep the area below the cage cleaned out of course, perhaps only needed once or twice a week.
 Wash the cage and spray with a bleach solution on at least a bi-weekly or monthly basis.
 Be sure to then rinse off the bleach.
 You can find a great deal more on housing on YouTube and the book, Rabbit Housing: Planning, Building and Equipping Facilities for Humanely Raising Healthy Rabbits, by Bob Bennett, our favorite Rabbit Guru.

-NOTE: If the temps are below 45, we move our pregnant does inside, 24-48 hours before they are to give birth.
-This saves the naked newborns from the cold that may easily kill them otherwise.
+NOTE: For our pregnant does we keep them in our heated and air conditioned nursery, 24-48 hours before they are to give birth.
+This saves the naked newborns from the heat or cold that may easily kill them otherwise.
 Caution: don’t abruptly move rabbits from hot to cold or vice versa if you can help it.
 Like humans, this can promote a respiratory infection (see Snuffles below).

 MEDICAL CARE: Pure blooded rabbits are famous for being healthy and easy to care for.
 If you prefer when a problem arises, go to the vet.
 In our area we go to Dr. Randy Esbeck at Sawnee Animal Clinic.
 We don’t recommend any vaccinations but a vet may tell you differently.
 In any case of illness, act quickly.
 The smaller the animal, the faster it can expire.
 But for most ailments, it’s pretty simple.
 Rabbits have huge ears acting like big butterfly nets, so ear mites can strike anytime of year, regardless of how careful your sanitation, but they strike more often if you feed hay or grass where mites also live.
 Just like cats and dogs, you’ll see some crusting scab inside the ear.
 It may be light or dark color.
 Simply take some vegetable oil from the kitchen and liberally swab some inside the ear.
 DO NOT pick away the scab.
 It’s helping her.
 Gently drip a bit into the ear canal as well.
 All you’re doing is suffocating the mites.
 Do this twice a day for three days.
 If it still doesn't clear up, your vet has fast acting medicine.